 Separate names with a comma.

-Discussion in 'Parallels Desktop for M Series Mac' started by BradleyF3, Aug 14, 2021.
+Discussion in 'Parallels Desktop on a Mac with Apple silicon' started by BradleyF3, Aug 14, 2021.

 My M1Max will also be delivered in the next few weeks.
 I hope there will be a solution soon.